-I always love to teach about community helpers to my students.
-The topic is an easy one that they can relate to and get excited about.
-It’s also an important one.
+Community helpers are one of my favorite themes in the primary classroom.
+This topic is an easy one that students can relate to and get really excited about.
+It’s also an important one!
 Our kids need to be able to recognize the people in their community who are helping to serve and protect them.
 They need to learn to trust people like police officers, firefighters, doctors, and nurses.
-There are so many ways to teach community helpers in your classroom.
-Here are some of my favorite ways to have fun with community helpers.
+There are so many ways to teach students about community helpers in your classroom.
+Come along to see some of our favorites!

-Community Helpers Activities
+Exploring the Community Helpers Theme

 Community helpers is an easy unit to have fun with.
-It can easily come alive in your classroom.
+It can easily come alive in your classroom!
 There are tons of different interactive and engaging activities you can choose from to bring the topic to life.
 I like to use a variety of different activities and mix it up so we can explore community helpers in a few different ways.

 Here are a few of my favorite books to read during our community helper unit: